zlogdanbr/mycpp/readme.md

 The usage is simple.
 Copy the util.h header file to your project and include it.
 Or:

-If you want to build them, more easily, on Windows automatically, please:
-	- install python
-	- Visual Studio 2022 compiler/SDK
-	- Then go to the folder demo and type: build your_cpp.cpp

 It also includes examples of their usage in the subfolder demo, plus some examples of modern C++ I have been learning.